shengjunlin/CLASS-GreG-note/README.md

 <code>LAS\get [N [ver]|first|last|next]</code> Copy <code>R</code> into <code>T</code>, and load the ObservationNumber N in <code>R</code>.

 ### Examples ###
 Open a data.
-Display a header of a spectrum or average all found spectra; then plot.
+Display the header of a spectrum.

         file in DataName.30m
         find; list
-        get first; header [average /nocheck position] ! "get/average" puts an Obs into the R buffer. plot
+        get first ! "get" puts an Obs into the R buffer. header

 Upate (Overwrite) the LAST version of the observation in the R buffer in the output data.